 An aborted vacation due to an illness or accident causes a lot of heartache.
 And while traveling in Eritrea, there are reasons that can make such things happen.
 So, it’s advisable that you buy Eritrea travel medical insurance before you go for the trip.

-Eritrea Trip Cancellation Insurance for International Travellers – FAQs
+Eritrea Trip Cancellation Insurance for International Travelers – FAQs

 There are many unfortunate but unavoidable situations that might necessitate a trip cancellation.
 Along with the mental agony, there is also the risk of losing all the money that you paid in advance.